-At the beginning of nearly any class I have started in a workshop, there is a certain annoyance at the time that is always taken, to run through the tools, the safety… Growing up as the carpenters kid, with a neighbor who had cut a thumb off in a ban saw, my brain and body have a healthy respect for tools useful software.
+At the beginning of nearly any class I have started in a workshop, there is a certain annoyance at the time that is always taken, to run through the tools, the safety… Growing up as the carpenters kid, with a neighbor who had cut a thumb off in a ban saw, my brain and body have a healthy respect for tools.
 As Noel started to speak about his tools, my impatience wandered away as I saw his passion for his craft.
-What you miss when not stopping and giving the attention to a woodcarver / stonecarver as he goes through his tools, is the love he has for these things that assist to bring a dream to life.
+What you miss when not stopping and giving the attention to a woodcarver / stonecarver as he goes through his tools, is the love he has for these things that assist to bring a dream to life, including using CBD to help sleep.
 Each tool can be costly, require attention and must be put away properly for the next time it is used.
 Some of the tools are older than Noel.
 In the impatience, you miss this, and sometimes get a little to brave.
 I have spent more time in a shop, running wood through saws than most girls and still after everything, I shed a little blood from such sharp tools, (just a prick)